About the Archive

 The purpose of the Archive is to build, maintain and enhance a digital library of photographs, documents etc. etc. and certain data to enable easy and ready access for current and future generations whether it be to research their own ancestry or just interest in the community’s history.

 The current initiative started in earnest in 2015 and many photographs, booklets, documents, posters, programmes, extracts from the parish magazine “The Hill” have already been digitalised.
 Certain data records such as censuses, birth and burial records have been transposed into “Word” based files to enhance access and enable an easy search mechanism.
-We also undertake specific projects taking an in depth look at particular aspects of the community’s past such as Hey Day, Footpaths, Beerhouses to name but a few.
+[Until these are published individually they can be found in John Housleys book “Child Okeford – end of an era” in the booklets section].
+We also undertake specific projects taking an in depth look at particular aspects of the community’s past such as Hey Day, Footpaths, Beer houses to name but a few.

 We have already posted a number of articles on local history on the site and each month we plan to publish articles, taken at random from the Archive, in the parish magazine “The Hill”.
 We plan to supplement these articles with further information on this web site.
-These posts can be found here.
+These posts can be found on the “This month from the archive” section of the main menu.

 We would love to hear from you if you have any: